-• "STATUS" shows whether an input channel is Active or Idle.
-Active and recovered texts can be set up in the system menu.
+• Status: shows whether an input channel is Active or Idle.
+Active and recovery texts can be set up in the system menu.

-4.2 External server application message (client mode)
+4.2.
+External server application message (Clientmode)

 The SVM can connect to another system remotely.
 This remote system is called the external server application.
 This could be a SCADA system, for example.

 If set up, the SVM will send a message to an external IP.
-This can be set up in the Modem Client Mode window and can again only be used if client mode is active.
-The message is structured as follows.
+This can be set up in the Modem → Clientmode window and can again only be used if clientmode is active.
+The message is structured as follows: #<Device name><InputNo><InputName><Status># Example message: <Adésys><1><Input1><Active>

-<Device Name><InputNo><InputName><Status>

-Example message <Adésys><1><Input1><Active>

-4.3 Notification of status changes
+4.3.
+Notification of status changes